 An expert on ADHD answers the question: Can attention deficit hyperactivity disorder cause bad sense of direction?

-For older kids it can manifest itself inside a large retail store.
+For older kids it can manifest itself inside a large retail store or unfamiliar neighborhood.

-For adults with a bad sense of direction, they will be aware of this when driving and hiking or running on unfamiliar trails.
+For adults with a bad sense of direction, they will be aware of this when driving in a new town, or hiking or running on unfamiliar trails.

-But the fair question remains: Can ADHD actually cause this?
+But the fair question remains: Can ADHD actually cause a poor sense of direction?

-“Poor sense of direction such as confusing left and right sometimes goes along with dyslexia.
-Some people with dyslexia may also have ADHD,” explains Dr. Robert Myers, creator of the Total Focus program at Legacy Publishing.
+“Poor sense of direction such as confusing left and right sometimes goes along with dyslexia,” begins Dr. Robert Myers, creator of the Total Focus program at Legacy Publishing.
 Dr. Myers is a clinical psychologist with 30+ years of experience working with children, adolescents, families and parents, specializing in children and adolescents with attention deficit hyperactivity disorder.

 This explains why some people wonder if attention deficit hyperactivity disorder actually causes a person to have a bad sense of direction.